tumagonx/nwjs_docs_old/Building-node-webkit.md

 ## Update to upstream

-If you decide to build node-webkit your self, you need to take care of updating your code since node-webkit is in rapid development.

-Use gclient to update all other things automatically:
+You can use gclient to update everything automatically:

 ````
 cd /path-to-node-webkit
 gclient sync
 ````